JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Add supplementary information to find server UDP packets and reply in an extended format with more info/wider fields if detected.
 Paginate UDP packets longer than the MTU across multiple packets.
 Use larger "packets" where useful in TCP connections.
+Send vehicle caches from network server to clients to avoid desyncs caused by non-deterministic NewGRFs.

 ### Sprites/blitter